 I didn’t think much about her when I first met her and thought that she was probably like anyone else you met when you were travelling and staying in one hostel after another (as I was doing at the time).

 We got talking, and I discovered that we had similar taste in music and that she plays the saxophone.
 Instantly, I became interested in her.

 Over the next two days, we spent a lot of time together, and I started feeling all kinds of feelings I had never felt about anyone I had met before.

 She reminded me a lot of myself, and for some reason, I had this reassuring feeling that I could spill all my secrets and be completely myself around her.
 She had a great sense of humour and was by far the best listener I’ve ever met.

-I fell under the spell of her natural and effortless charm and felt drawn to her like a magnet.
+I fell under the spell of her effortless charm and felt drawn to her like a magnet.
 When we locked eyes with each other, it felt intoxicating.

 As far as I could tell, she had a great personality, and the day after we first met, it made me want to tell her that you seem like a really great person. (“Seem” because seriously, how much can you really know about someone in a couple of days?)

 But the effect of the alcohol I had took control over me, and to my surprise, I ended up somewhat randomly blurting out, “you are a really great person.”
 Thankfully, she took it well and almost instantly responded that she feels the same way about me.